metacontract/mc/CONTRIBUTING.md

 # Contributing Guideline

-Thank you for your interest in contributing to this project!
+Thank you for your interest in contributing to meta contract!
 We welcome contributions from everyone, whether it's reporting an issue, submitting a pull request, or suggesting improvements.

 ## Reporting Issues

 If you encounter a bug or have a feature request, please use the provided templates when [opening a new issue](https://github.com/metacontract/mc/issues/new/choose).
 This helps us address your concerns more effectively.

 ## Development Workflow

 ### Submitting Pull Requests

 When submitting a Pull Request (PR), please keep in mind the following:

 - PRs that contain backward-compatible bug fixes or minor changes will generally be merged directly.